Phineas Bowles (British Army officer, died 1722): Life

-According to the memoranda of General Erie, Bowles's was one of the regiments broken at the bloody battle of Almanza.
-It appears to have been reorganised in England, as Narcissus Luttrell mentions Bowles's arrival in England on parole, and afterwards that he was at Portsmouth with his regiment, awaiting embarkation with some troops supposed to be destined for Newfoundland.
-Instead, he again went with his Regiment to Spain, where it was distinguished at the battle of Saragossa in 1710, and was one of the regiments surrounded in the mountains of Castile, and made prisoners, in December of the same year.
+According to the memoranda of General Erie, Bowles was one of the regiments broken at the bloody battle of Almanza.
+It appears to have been reorganised in England, as Narcissus Luttrell mentions Bowles's arrival in England on parole, and afterward that he was at Portsmouth with his regiment, awaiting embarkation with some troops supposed to be destined for Newfoundland.
+Instead, he again went with his Regiment to Spain, where it was distinguished at the battle of Saragossa in 1710, and was one of the regiments surrounded by the mountains of Castile, and made prisoners, in December of the same year.

 After this Bowles's regiment disappeared from the rolls, and its colonel remained unemployed until 1715, when, as a brigadier-general, he was commissioned to raise a corps of dragoons, of six troops, in Berkshire, Hampshire, and Buckinghamshire, to rendezvous at Reading.
 This corps became the 12th Royal Lancers.
 In 1719 Bowles was transferred to the colonelcy of a Regiment of Dragoons.
 Brigadier General Bowles was replaced in 1721 at Dublin Castle by Philip Honywood, Esq.

 He died in 1722.
 His cousin's son Phineas Bowles (1690–1749) was a lieutenant-general.